IshSoundankar/Authentication-Bypass-Script-using-SQL-Injection/README.md

 Script Execution:

-1)Run the script and enter the target URL when prompted./n 2)The script sends a crafted payload to attempt authentication bypass./n 3)It checks the response for indications of successful bypass.
+1)Run the script and enter the target URL when prompted.

+2)The script sends a crafted payload to attempt authentication bypass.

+3)It checks the response for indications of successful bypass.